opensearch-project/opensearch-ci/README.md

 ![Plantuml diagram, see ./diagrams/opensearch-ci-overview.puml for source](./diagrams/opensearch-ci-overview.svg)

 Built using [AWS Cloud Development Kit](https://aws.amazon.com/cdk/) the configuration of the CI systems will be available for replication in your own accounts.
-The Jenkins instance will be hardened and publically visible, connected to GitHub to make build notifications easy for everyone to see.
+The Jenkins instance will be hardened and publicly visible, connected to GitHub to make build notifications easy for everyone to see.

 ## Contributing